satellite-image-deep-learning/techniques/README.md

 * [dzetsaka plugin](https://github.com/nkarasiak/dzetsaka) -> classify different kind of vegetation
 * [Coregistration-Qgis-processing](https://github.com/SMByC/Coregistration-Qgis-processing) -> Qgis processing plugin for image co-registration; projection and pixel alignment based on a target image, uses Arosics
 * [qgis-stac-plugin](https://github.com/stac-utils/qgis-stac-plugin) -> QGIS plugin for reading STAC APIs
+* [buildseg](https://github.com/deepbands/buildseg) -> a building extraction plugin of QGIS based on ONNX
+* [deep-learning-datasets-maker](https://github.com/deepbands/deep-learning-datasets-maker) -> a QGIS plugin to make datasets creation easier for raster and vector data

 ## GDAL & Rasterio
 So improtant this pair gets their own section.
 GDAL is THE command line tool for reading and writing raster and vector geospatial data formats.
 If you are using python you will probably want to use Rasterio which provides a pythonic wrapper for GDAL